John A. Roebling

-Education
+Early life and education

-John Röbling was born to Friederike Dorothea Röbling (née Muelleren) and Christoph Polykarpus Röbling.
+Roebling was born June 12, 1806, in Mühlhausen to Friederike Dorothea (née Muelleren) and Christoph Polykarpus Roebling.
 Recognizing his intelligence at a young age, Roebling's mother arranged for him to be tutored in mathematics and science at Erfurt by Ephraim Salomon Unger.
 He went to Erfurt when he was 15.
 In 1824 he passed his Surveyor's examination and returned home for a year.

 In 1824 he enrolled for two semesters at the Bauakademie in Berlin, where he studied architecture and engineering under Martin Friedrich Rabe (1765–1856), bridge construction and foundation construction under Johann Friedrich Dietlein (1782–1837), hydraulics under Johann Albert Eytelwein (1764–1848), and languages.
 Roebling also attended lectures of the philosopher Georg Wilhelm Friedrich Hegel.
-Roebling developed an interest in natural philosophy.
-Many years later, he worked on a 1000-page treatise about his own concepts of the universe.
+He developed an interest in natural philosophy, and many years later worked on a 1000-page treatise on his own concepts of the universe.

-In 1825 Roebling got a government job in the Arnsberg province, and moved to Eslohe, where he worked for four years on designing and supervising construction of military roads.
+In 1825, Roebling got a government job in the Arnsberg province and moved to Eslohe, where he worked for four years on designing and supervising construction of military roads.
 During this period he made sketches for suspension bridges over Ruhr- and Lenne-river, which were never built.
-In 1829 he returned to his home to work out his final thesis and prepare for his second engineer examination.
+In 1829, he returned to his home to work out his final thesis and prepare for his second engineer examination.
 For unknown reasons, he never took the examination.

 Career

 On May 22, 1831, Roebling left Prussia with a group of emigrants bound for the United States.
 They included his brother Carl and the older Johann Adolphus Etzler, who believed in a technological utopia.
 Engineers had difficulty advancing and achieving economic mobility in Prussian society, in part because of the Napoleonic Wars, which had lasted until 1815, and suppressed investment in infrastructure.
 During this period, Prussia also had considerable political unrest, as authoritarian governments took the places of democratic ones.

 Etzler believed that they could create a technological utopia in the United States, but disputes arose among the men en route.
 The group split up after reaching Pennsylvania.
-John and Carl Roebling purchased 1,582 acres (640 hectares) of land on October 28, 1831, in Butler County, Pennsylvania with the intent to establish a German settlement, to be called Saxonburg.
+John and Carl Roebling purchased 1,582 acres (640 hectares) of land on October 28, 1831, in Butler County with the intent to establish a German settlement, to be called Saxonburg.
 Most of the other settlers had remained with Etzler.
 In 20th-century recognition of his historic importance, the John Roebling House at Saxonburg was listed on the National Register of Historic Places in 1976.

-When the Roeblings and others arrived, the United States was in the later stages of an economic boom, but this ended in the financial Panic of 1837, reducing everyone's opportunities.
+When the Roeblings and others arrived, the United States was in the later stages of an economic boom, which ended in the financial Panic of 1837, reducing everyone's opportunities.
 Farmers were deeply affected by it as they often depended on credit to produce the next season's crops.
 But by the 1840s, the economy was improving and many Americans believed in the nation's manifest destiny to extend its borders and achieve greatness on the North American continent.
 Transportation between eastern industrial hubs and frontier farming markets had become a matter of both national and popular interest.